 Hospital nurses are increasingly faced with caring for highly complex acute patients with quickly changing healthcare needs.

-Nurses’ ability to provide quality care often depends on not only their critical care experience but also what they know about current evidence-based and best practices, according to Mary Ann Christie, ACNP, MSN, CCRN, PCCN, CSC, CMC, an acute care nurse practitioner at UF Health Shands Hospital in Gainesville, Fla.
+Nurses’ ability to provide quality care often depends on not only their critical care experience but also what they know about current evidence-based and best practices, according to Mary Ann Christie, ACNP, MSN, an acute care nurse practitioner at UF Health Shands Hospital in Gainesville, Fla.

-In fact, the majority of hospital beds today are critical care beds, said Christie, a speaker for the our Critical Care Review course, which prepares nurses for critical care and progressive care (CCRN and PCCN) certification exams.
+In fact, the majority of hospital beds today are critical care beds, said Christie, who is certified in critical care and progressive care and is a speaker for the our Critical Care Review course, which prepares nurses for critical care and progressive care (CCRN and PCCN) certification exams.

 “The American Association of Critical-Care Nurses defines critical care on a continuum from acutely ill to critically ill, which includes patients found in ICUs, EDs, progressive care areas, step down, and remote telemetry,” Christie said.
 “All are taking care of such sick adults.”

 Adult patients admitted to progressive care today were admitted to the ICU at most hospitals just a few years ago.

 “They’re acutely ill,” she said.
 “They need very specialized nurses who are specially trained, not just in telemetry, but in identifying critical illnesses and acute changes in patients.”

 Critical care nursing is an exciting opportunity, along with a huge responsibility.